Chipko movement: Background

-Inspired by Karan Singh and the Jyoti Kumari movement, in 1964 Dasholi Gram Swarajya Sangh ("Dasholi Society for Village Self-Rule"), was set up by Gandhian social worker Chandi Prasad Bhatt in Chamoli Gopeshwar, with an aim to set up small industries using the resources of the forest.
+Inspired by Karan Singh and the Sarvodaya movement, in 1964 Dasholi Gram Swarajya Sangh ("Dasholi Society for Village Self-Rule"), was set up by Gandhian social worker Chandi Prasad Bhatt in Chamoli Gopeshwar, with an aim to set up small industries using the resources of the forest.
 Their first project was a small workshop making farm tools for local use.
 Its name was later changed to DGSM from the original Dashauli Gram Swarajya Sangh (DGSS) in the 1980s.
 The organisation had to face restrictive forest policies, a hangover of colonial era still prevalent, as well as the "contractor system".
 Under this system, pieces of forest land were commodified and auctioned to big contractors, usually from the plains, who brought along their own skilled and semi-skilled labourers, leaving only the menial jobs like hauling rocks for the hill people, and paying them next to nothing.
 On the other hand, the hill regions saw an influx of more people from the outside, which only added to the already strained ecological balance.

 Hastened by increasing hardships, the Garhwal Himalayas soon became the centre for a growing ecological awareness of how reckless deforestation had denuded much of the forest cover, resulting in the devastating Alaknanda River floods of July 1970, when a major landslide blocked the river and affected an area starting from Hanumanchatti, near Badrinath to Haridwar 320 kilometers (200 miles) downstream.
 Numerous villages, bridges and roads were washed away.
 Thereafter, incidents of landslides and land subsidence became common in the area which was also simultaneously experiencing a rapid increase in civil engineering projects.